pjmgraham/brain-effect-challenge-pg/README.md

 ### Introduction

-The purpose of this challenge is to evaluate your general coding skills, your understanding of fullstack solutions, and your ability to learn and adapt to unfamiliar tech stacks.
+The purpose of this challenge is to evaluate your coding skills, your understanding of fullstack solutions, and your ability to learn and adapt to unfamiliar tech stacks.